sdiehl/typechecker-zoo/docs/src/system-f-omega/code-generation.md

 # Code Generation

-This section is optional, but we'd like to explore a little bit how you we can go from high-level lambda calculus (i.e. System F) all the way down to executable machine code requires several transformations that preserve the semantics of our programs while adapting them to the realities of modern CPU architectures.
+This section is optional, but we'd like to explore a little bit how we can go from high-level lambda calculus (i.e. System F) all the way down to executable machine code requires several transformations that preserve the semantics of our programs while adapting them to the realities of modern CPU architectures.

 We're going to build a minimalist generation pipeline that transforms our typed functional programs into imperative machine code through three major phases:

-* **Type erasure** First we removes the type information that guided our type checking,
+* **Type erasure** First we removes the type information that guided our type checking
-* **Closure conversion** Second makes the implicit environment capture of nested functions explicit
+* **Closure conversion** Second we make the implicit environment capture of nested functions explicit
-* **Code generation** Finally our code generation framework (in this case Cranelift) generates optimized machine code for the target architecture from our closure converted code.
+* **Code generation** Finally our code generation framework (in our case Cranelift) generates optimized machine code for the target architecture from our closure converted code.

 ## Choosing a Code Generation Backend